 Invocation of the shared functionality is performed via a communication mechanism called a message.
 A message is a small self-contained packet of information created by a kernel and directed to a specific shared function.
-Messages are dispatched to the shared function under software control via the send instruction.
-This instruction identifies the contents of the message and the GRF register locations to direct any response.

 The message construction and delivery mechanisms are general in their definition and capable of supporting a wide variety of shared functions.